Comparing Real Estate E&O Policies: How to Choose the Right E&O for You

-To customize your real estate E&O policy, choose your state and main activity and get a quote online.
+To customize your real estate E&O policy, choose your state and main activity and get a quote.

-CRES real estate E&O + ClaimPrevent® covers transactions where you as the agent are involved in listing and selling residential properties owned by relatives, as part of the Agent-Owned Property coverage.
+Depending on the coverage offered in your state, most CRES real estate E&O + ClaimPrevent® policies offer Agent-Owned Property coverage.
+That covers transactions where you as the agent are involved in listing and selling residential properties owned by relatives.
 Single family residences up to a fourplex are included in the coverage.

 Many E&O companies do not cover these transactions.
 If they do offer coverage, they may only cover Agent-Owned Properties that are your primary residence.

 Many other companies will only cover “primary residence” agent-owned property transactions.
-Your CRES policy covers residential transactions involving single family residences up to fourplexes in which the agent has an ownership interest or investment.
+Most CRES policies cover residential transactions involving single family residences up to fourplexes in which the licensee has an ownership interest or investment.

-CRES includes Prior Acts coverage as a standard feature to cover past closings, as long as you have had continuous E&O insurance coverage with us or any insurance company.
+CRES includes Prior Acts coverage as a standard feature to cover past transactions, as long as you’ve had continuous E&O insurance coverage with us or any insurance company.